Hospital Discharge Planning: A Guide for Families and Caregivers

 What Is Discharge Planning?

-Medicare states that discharge planning is “a process used to decide what a patient needs for a smooth move from one level of care to another.”
-Only a doctor can authorize a patientʼs release from the hospital, but the actual process of discharge planning can be completed by a social worker, nurse, case manager, or other person.
-Ideally, and especially for the most complicated medical conditions, discharge planning is done with a team approach.
+Only a physician can authorize a patientʼs release from the hospital, but the actual process and preparation of discharge planning can be completed by a number of people.
+Some hospitals have a dedicated discharge planning manager on staff, but your point person could also be a social worker, nurse, or other hospital representative.
+Ideally, and especially for the complicated medical conditions, discharge planning is done with a team approach.

 In general, the basics of a discharge plan are: